 - Duration - Set the approximate duration for the Zoom meeting.
-This setting will not impact the session itself - the duration is only used to create the associated Canvas Calendar entry.
+This setting will not impact the session itself, meaning the meeting can continue after the duration passes.
+The duration is used to create the associated Canvas Calendar entry.

 - Video options for Host/Participant - This setting controls whether a person's video will be turned on as they enter your meeting.
-The user can still chose to turn on/off their video after they are in your meeting - this only controls their setting when they first enter the meeting.
+The user can still choose to turn on/off their video after they are in your meeting.
+This only controls their setting when they first enter the meeting.

 - Audio options - Zoom provides users the option to use their device's audio (microphone/speakers) controls or to call in with a phone number.
-As you schedule, you can select which audio option to provide or you can provide both (recommended).
+As you schedule, you can select which audio option to provide or you can provide both (we recommend "Both").

-- Enable join before host (recommended) - allows students to join the session before the host has joined
+- Enable join before host (not recommended) - allows students to join the session before the host has joined

 - Mute participants upon entry (recommended for large classes) - when users first enter the meeting, they would be muted.
 Users are able to mute/unmute after they have entered the meeting (unless the host changes the settings from within the meeting to prevent unmuting).

 - Use Personal Meeting ID (not recommended) - would create the meeting link based off of your personal meeting ID.
 Typically we would suggest not using your personal meeting ID since it could be predictable enough that users who are not in your course could join a session they do not belong in.

 Record the meeting automatically- will automatically record the session when it begins.
 The host can select to record to:

 - Local computer (not recommended) - the recording will be processed and stored on the Host's computer and can then later be uploaded into the Media Library.